Click on the links below to learn more about what to expect from each element of the Virtual Assessment Day and how best to prepare for them.

 Please note we can only accept bank statements obtained as paper copies generated and sent out centrally from your bank.
 If you request a copy to be printed off within your bank’s branch, you will need it signed by a member of staff within the branch as verification.
 Please note that we are unable to accept online bank statements.
 If you do not have a bank statement you can instead use a recent utility bill or council tax letter dated within the last 3 months, which fully shows your address details.
 Unfortunately student loan letters or mobile phone bills cannot be accepted as a form of proof of address.

-Please refer to either your invite email or the documents below for guidance on which documents are acceptable.
+Please refer to the documents below for guidance on which documents are acceptable.

 The Written Test checks your written skills and assesses whether you are able to communicate complex messages in writing.